 - Coin Shooting: This is the act of searching for different types of coins or a particular kind of coin.

 Now when people ask you – how do metal detectors work?
 You should be able to explain it to them in detail.
-When planning to buy a metal detector, it is better to consider what you intend to do with it before purchasing yours.
+When buying a metal detector, it is better to consider what you intend to do with it before purchasing yours.
 It will guide you on the type of metal detector to buy.
-Don’t always base your choice at the lowest price.
+Don’t always base your choice on the lowest price.

 It could be the wrong one for you.
-There is no point buying a product you won’t use no matter how cheap it may be.
-Finally, it is a good idea to go for the ones manufactured by a reputable brand like Garrett.
+There is no point in buying a product you won’t use, no matter how cheap it may be.
+Finally, it is good to go for the ones manufactured by a reputable brand like Garrett.